 It has been known for many years that identifying illness or disease very early can help prevent long term damage or even death in patients.
 It is possible for many diseases that no symptoms are visible for many years but the human body does produce evidence of problems at the molecular level.
 Another important area of nanotechnology and nanomedicine is diagnostics.
 By studying and identifying individual molecules, it is possible to diagnose disease in time to improve the prognosis for the patient.

 Over the coming years, the benefits of nanomedicines and new diagnostic tools will be felt by an increasing number of patients with considerable impact on global health.

 This illustrative figure shows the different structures of nanomedicines and their approximate sizes.
-For comparison the sizes of biological nanostructures are show at the top of the figure.
+For comparison, the sizes of biological nanostructures are shown at the top of the figure.